Table of Contents

 - A K2 Interstellar Civilization might have a population of 1020 (100,000,000,000,000,000,000) people (or 100 pentillion people).

-Videos Explaining the Kardashev Scale
+F. Videos Explaining the Kardashev Scale

 Below are some great videos which will explain the Kardashev scale so you can get a better handle on it:

-This first video by Answers with Joe is about 6.3 minutes long:
+Then there is a video by Answers with Joe is about 6.3 minutes long:

 This following video by Aperture is 8.5 minutes long and is a great introduction to this idea: